SylveonDeko/Mewdeko/docs/guides/osx-guide.md

 [Prerequisites]: #prerequisites
 [Installing Homebrew]: #installing-homebrew
-[Downloading and Running Nadeko]: #downloading-and-running-nadeko
+[Downloading and Running Mewdeko]: #downloading-and-running-Mewdeko
-[Running Nadeko with the Terminal closed]: #running-nadekobot-with-the-terminal-closed
+[Running Mewdeko with the Terminal closed]: #running-Mewdeko-with-the-terminal-closed
-[Using Nadeko with pm2 (easiest method)]: #using-nadeko-with-pm2-easiest-method
+[Using Mewdeko with pm2 (easiest method)]: #using-Mewdeko-with-pm2-easiest-method
-[Using Nadeko with tmux (if you don't want to use pm2)]: #using-nadeko-with-tmux-if-you-dont-want-to-use-pm2
+[Using Mewdeko with tmux (if you don't want to use pm2)]: #using-Mewdeko-with-tmux-if-you-dont-want-to-use-pm2
 [Doing a clean reinstall]: #doing-a-clean-reinstall